Monitor availability with URL ping tests

 - Open the web test result in Visual Studio.

-Learn more about the end to end transaction diagnostics experience here.
+To learn more about the end to end transaction diagnostics experience visit the transaction diagnostics documentation.

 Click on the exception row to see the details of the server-side exception that caused the synthetic availability test to fail.
 You can also get the debug snapshot for richer code level diagnostics.